An Introduction to Geometric Topology: The models of hyperbolic space

 \begin{cor} The spaces $S^n$, $\matR^n$, and $\matH^n$ are complete. \end{cor} \begin{proof} The previous proposition shows that geodesics are defined on $\matR$, hence the space is complete by the Hopf -- Rinow Theorem \ref{HR:teo}. \end{proof}

-It is easy to show that two points in $\matH^n$ are contained in a unique line. \begin{oss} Euclid's V postulate holds only in $\matR^2$: given a line $r$ and a point $P\not\in r$, there is exactly one line passing through $P$ and disjoint from $r$ (in $\matR^2$), there is no-one (in $S^2$), or there are infinitely many (in $\matH^2$). \end{oss}
+It is easy to show that two points in $\matH^n$ are contained in a unique line. \begin{oss} Euclid's fifth postulate holds only in $\matR^2$.
+Given a line $r$ and a point $P\not\in r$, there is exactly one line passing through $P$ and disjoint from $r$ in $\matR^2$, there is no-one in $S^2$, and there are infinitely many in $\matH^2$. \end{oss}

 We can easily calculate the distance between two points.